Skip to content

 • (str): ansi, ascii, const (default), const_bold, rounded, double style

-• (List[str]): Choose own style for stem, branch, and final stem icons, they must have the same number of characters
+• (list[str]): Choose own style for stem, branch, and final stem icons, they must have the same number of characters

 • (constants.BasePrintStyle): ANSIPrintStyle, ASCIIPrintStyle, ConstPrintStyle, ConstBoldPrintStyle, RoundedPrintStyle, DoublePrintStyle style or inherit from constants.BasePrintStyle